zeevedeeptech/matic-docs/docs/develop/l1-l2-communication/fx-portal/erc20.md

 Copy this (0xbfDeFCd92335b22b205bb5b63B9eC909D6e99C16), and continue [here](https://goerli.etherscan.io/address/0xbfDeFCd92335b22b205bb5b63B9eC909D6e99C16#code)

-1. On line 1232, we have the `processMessageFromChild()`.
-The `recieveMessage()` verifies check point inclusion of the child token transaction then calls the `processMessageFromChild()` function.
+1. Next up, we have the `processMessageFromChild()` function.
+The `recieveMessage()` that is called inside it verifies check point inclusion of the child token transaction then calls the `processMessageFromChild()` function.
 This function decodes the amount of tokens that was burnt and then transfers the amount back to the user.
 2. And that is it!

 `receiveMessage()` function verifies check point inclusion of the child token transaction and then calls _processMessageFromChild